GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Abstract

 \section{Abstract}

-Autonomous collaborative networks of devices are emerging in numerous domains, such as self-driving cars, smart factories and critical infrastructure, generally referred to as IoT.
-Their autonomy and self-organization makes them especially vulnerable to attacks.
-Thus, such networks need a dependable mechanism to detect and identify attackers and enable appropriate reactions.
-However, current mechanisms to identify adversaries either require a trusted central entity or scale poorly.
+Autonomous collaborative networks of devices are rapidly emerging in numerous domains, such as self-driving cars, smart factories, critical infrastructure, and Internet of Things in general.
+Although autonomy and self-organization are highly desired properties, they increase vulnerability to attacks.
+Hence, autonomous networks need dependable mechanisms to detect malicious devices in order to prevent compromise of the entire network.
+However, current mechanisms to detect malicious devices either require a trusted central entity or scale poorly.

-In this paper, we present \acs{title}, the first scheme to efficiently identify malicious devices within large networks of collaborating entities. \acs{title} is designed to function in truly autonomous environments, i.e., without a central trusted entity.
-Our scheme combines random elections with strong but potentially expensive integrity validation schemes providing a highly scalable solution supporting very large networks with tens of thousands of devices. \acs{title} is designed as a flexible scheme with interchangeable components, making it adaptable to a wide range of scenarios and use cases.
-We implemented an instance of \acs{title} for an automotive use case and simulated it on large-scale networks.
-Our results show that \acs{title} scales very efficiently for large networks, and thus enables novel use cases in such environments.
-Further, we provide an extensive evaluation of key parameters allowing to adapt \acs{title} to many scenarios.
+In this paper, we present \sysname, the first scheme to identify malicious devices efficiently within large autonomous networks of collaborating entities. \sysname functions without relying on a central trusted entity, works reliably for very large networks of devices, and is adaptable to a wide range of application scenarios thanks to interchangeable components.
+Our scheme uses random elections to embed integrity validation schemes in distributed consensus, providing a solution supporting tens of thousands of devices.
+We implemented and evaluated a concrete instance of \sysname on a network of embedded devices and conducted large-scale network simulations with up to $100\,000$ nodes.
+Our results show the effectiveness and efficiency of our scheme, revealing logarithmic growth in run-time and message complexity with increasing network size.
+Moreover, we provide an extensive evaluation of key parameters showing that \sysname is applicable to many scenarios with diverse requirements.